eventide-project/docs/user-guide/retrieving/batch.md

 ```

 ::: warning
 The SQL condition feature is deactivated by default.
 The feature is activated using the `message_store.sql_condition` Postgres configuration option: `message_store.sql_condition=on`.
-An error will be raise if the feature is used without activating the configuration option.
+A `MessageStore::Postgres::Get::Condition::Error` error will be raise if the feature is used without activating the configuration option.
 See the PostgreSQL documentation for more on configuration options: [https://www.postgresql.org/docs/current/config-setting.html](https://www.postgresql.org/docs/current/config-setting.html)
 :::

 ::: danger